Bitcoin drops, stocks rally ahead of Biden’s budget announcement

 “The Fed’s broad support of the economy since the onset of the pandemic has provided support for higher asset prices including stocks and cryptocurrencies,” Ariel Zetlin-Jones, associate professor of economics at Carnegie Mellon University’s Tepper School of Business, told CoinDesk in an email earlier this month.
 “Ultimately, the removal of this support is likely to provide new headwinds for asset price growth.”

 The rate hike fears may amplify, if the core personal consumption expenditure (core PCE) – the Fed’s preferred measure of inflation – blows past expectations.
 That could lead to a deeper drop in bitcoin.
-The April data is scheduled for release at 12:30 UTC today.
+The April data is scheduled for release at 12:30 UTC (8:30 a.m.
+ET) today.

 However, analysts expect the cryptocurrency to see range play in the short term.
 “From a technical point of view, BTC is in a consolidation phase.
 We expect that there will be choppy trade between $30,000–40,000 for the next two weeks,” Dibb said.